sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 	- Lucid dreaming, daydreaming, any kind of thought that isn't regarding the here and now is the mind considering its own material

 **Waking, dreaming, and third state:** *Dreamless sleep, deep sleep*
-- When the eagle stops flying and perches: *dreamless sleep is alert and watchful* → this becomes a debate throughout Indian philosophy, if dreamless sleep is a bl
+- When the eagle stops flying and perches: *dreamless sleep is alert and watchful* → this becomes a debate throughout Indian philosophy, if dreamless sleep is a blackout state or if it is no
 	- Cognitive processing offline but consciousness present, no explicit memory but you can retain lingering feeling
 	- %% is there a distinct kind/state/form of memory for emotion in this way? %%
 	-